zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialsdemos.md

 1. To start, create a new project using the **Security Essentials Labs** template.

-1. In the project, crete a new `.gitlab-ci.yml` file.
+1. In the project, create a new `.gitlab-ci.yml` file.

 1. In the file, add your secret detection and SAST scanners.
 Commit these changes to your `main` branch.